Rayzon3/Hygge/README.md

 # Hygge
-Hygge is forum/internet board website going to the moon! 🚀
+Hygge is a forum/internet board website going to the moon! 🚀

 ## Project is build with:
 1) Next.js